 You've got your place.
 You've sorted your accommodation.
 Now, make sure you’re perfectly positioned to take advantage of everything Bath Spa has to offer.

 Studying at Newton Park and living at Waterside Court?
-Need to travel from Green Park House to Sion Hill for your studies?
+Need to travel from your city centre accommodation to Locksbrook Campus for your studies?
 Want to know about buses to the city centre, or how to hire a bike to get around Bath?

 All our fantastic locations have their perks.
 Whether you’re living on campus or commuting from outside Bath, we have all the information you need to make the most of our beautiful settings.